A Guide to Extensions

 102.*).
 Usually not needed.

 id: The id serves as a unique identifier for the extension and is mandatory in order upload an extension to ATN or to be able to install it from an XPI file.

 iconsmanifest key tells Thunderbird the location of icons, which should be used to represent the MailExtension.
 Thunderbird supports basic image types like PNG files, but also SVG files.
 Thunderbird uses different file icon sizes in different places and allows registering a dedicated file for each size.
 The MailExtension will use the standard puzzle icon, if no icons have been defined.

 options_uimanifest key defines the standard MailExtension options page.
-The defined page will be displayed in the add-on manager.
+The defined page will be displayed in the add-on manager by default.

-open_in_tab: Open the options page in a tab instead of inline in the add-ons property page.
+open_in_tab: Open the options page in a tab instead of inline in the add-on manager.

 browser_style: Use default browser styles for the options page (recommended).